A road trip is an incredible way to see a country, especially when taking in some of the best places in Britain to visit.

 The capital city of Scotland offers so much to do whilst you head further north on your road trip.

-Take to the city and explore Edinburgh Castle that sits on top of an ancient volcanic mound, walk down the Royal Mile and visit Grassmarket for some of the city’s best bars.
+Take to the city and explore Edinburgh Castle which sits on top of an ancient volcanic mound, walk down the Royal Mile and visit Grassmarket for some of the city’s best bars.

 23.)
 Visit Glasgow